 How can you do all this?
 By shortening the workweek.

 All over the world, companies in a variety of industries have redesigned their workdays, allowing them to work less while doing more, and giving back time to workers.

 This emerging global movement is described in the new book by Alex Soojung-Kim Pang, SHORTER: WORK BETTER, SMARTER, AND LESS— HERE’S HOW.
 Through Strategy + Rest, Alex is bringing the knowledge and insights presented in that book to companies that want to trial their own shorter workweeks.

-You can also read more about SHORTER; catch up on our ongoing research on shorter working hours; learn about founder Alex Soojung-Kim Pang and his earlier books, REST and THE DISTRACTION ADDICTION; or contact us.
+You can also read more about SHORTER; catch up on our ongoing research on shorter working hours; learn about founder Alex Soojung-Kim Pang and his trilogy of books on time, technology and work, SHORTER, REST: WHY YOU GET MORE DONE WHEN YOU WORK LESS and THE DISTRACTION ADDICTION; or contact us.